DOhlsson/runar/README.md

 * trap sigchld instead of waiting for child process?

 ### bugs
+* runar is too eager to start new process. it should wait until all children have exited
 * kill attempts to kill killed process if change happens while process is restarting

 ### optimization